Ozhaguscodaywayquay

-Ozhaguscodaywayquay (Ozhaawashkodewekwe: Woman of the Green Glade), also called Neengay (Ninge: "My mother") or Susan Johnston (c.
+Ozhaguscodaywayquay (Ozhaawashkodewekwe: Woman of the Green Glade), also called Susan Johnston (c.
 1775 – c.
 1840), was an Ojibwe (also known as Ojibwa) woman and was an important figure in the Great Lakes fur trade before the War of 1812, as well as a political figure in Northern Michigan after the war.
 She married the British fur trader John Johnston, an inland trader of the North West Company.
 They had prominent roles in the crossroads society of Sault Ste.
 Marie, Michigan and the territory before 1830, and entertained notable visitors from a variety of disciplines.
 Their daughter Jane Johnston Schoolcraft has become recognized as the first Native American literary writer in the United States.

 Life

-She was born as Ozhaguscodaywayquay (Green Prairie Woman) into an Ojibwe family in Chequameqon, near present-day La Pointe, Wisconsin and Chequamegon Bay; her father was the war chief Waubojeeg (The White Fisher).
+She was born as Ozhaguscodaywayquay (Green Prairie Woman) into an Ojibwe family in Chequameqon, near present-day La Pointe, Wisconsin and Chequamegon Bay.
+Alternative spellings of her name include: Oshawguscodaywayqua, Oshawuscodawaqua, Oshauguscodawaqua, Oshahgushkodanaqua, and Oshawguscodywayquay.
+Alternative translations include “Daughter of the Green Mountain,” “Woman of the Green Valley,” “Woman of the Green Prairie,” and “Green Meadow Woman.”
+Her father was the war chief Waubojeeg (The White Fisher).
 Waubojeeg had been a war leader when younger, and he became civil chief as an elder in his community at Chequamegon.

-Ozhaguscodaywayquay later related to Anna Brownell Jameson in 1836 the story of her "vision quest" that she had when she was a teenager.
-According to Jameson's 1838 book Winter Studies and Summer Rambles in Canada, Ozhaguscodaywayquay told her when she was 13, she embarked on her "vision quest" to find her guardian spirit by fasting alone in a lodge painted black on a high hill.
-During Ozhaguscodaywayquay's "vision quest": "She dreamed continually of a white man, who approached her with a cup in his hand, saying "Poor thing!
+Ozhaguscodaywayquay later related to Anna Brownell Jameson in 1836 the story of her vision quest that she had when she was a teenager, in which she fasted in order to find a guardian spirit.
+According to Jameson's 1838 book Winter Studies and Summer Rambles in Canada, Ozhaguscodaywayquay told her when she was 13, she embarked on her vision quest to find her guardian spirit by fasting alone in a lodge painted black on a high hill.
+During Ozhaguscodaywayquay's fasting: "She dreamed continually of a white man, who approached her with a cup in his hand, saying "Poor thing!
 Why are you punishing yourself?
 Why do you fast?
 Here is food for you!"
 He was always accompanied by a dog, who looked up at her like he knew her.
 Also, she dreamed of being on a high hill, which was surrounded by water, and from which she beheld many canoes full of Indians, coming to her and paying her homage; after this, she felt as if she was being carried up into the heavens, and as she looked down on the earth, she perceived it was on fire and said to herself, "All my relations will be burned!", but a voice answered and said, "No, they will not be destroyed, they will be saved!", and she knew it was a spirit, because the voice was not human.
 She fasted for ten days, during which time her grandmother brought her at intervals some water.
 When satisfied that she had obtained a guardian spirit in the white stranger who haunted her dreams, she returned to her father's lodge".
-Jameson also noted that Ozhaguscodaywayquay was considered to be a strong woman as "in her youth she hunted and was accounted the surest eye and fleetest foot among the women of her tribe", which was an accomplishment for a woman as for the Ojibwe, hunting was usually a masculine form of activity.
+Jameson also noted that in her youth Ozhaguscodaywayquay "hunted and was accounted the surest eye and fleetest foot among the women of her tribe."